trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_11.md

 # Step 11

 Welcome back!
 In Step 10, we introduced the fundamental concepts of Object-Oriented Programming (OOP) with Python classes and objects.
-Today, we will dive deeper into these concepts to solidify your understanding and practical skills in OOP.
+In Step 11, we will dive deeper into these concepts to solidify your understanding and practical skills in OOP.

 ## Review of Python Classes and Objects